 It’s possible that RSI could launch online poker in Indiana under its BetRivers brand.
 BetRivers runs a mobile sportsbook under the land-based casino license of the French Lick Resort and is a partner for the retail sportsbook there.

-Another option would be if Playtech launched its iPoker platform in the state, opening the door for a host of European-based operators — including bet365, Betsafe, and Coolbet — to offer online poker in Indiana.
+Another option would be if Playtech launched its iPoker platform in the state, opening the door for a host of European-based operators — including bet365, Betsafe, and Coolbet — to offer real money online poker in Indiana.
 But Playtech would first need to be awarded a license from the Indiana Gaming Commission (IGC) to proceed with such a plan.

 There’s also a chance that Indiana could see the SI Poker platform through a joint venture (JV) between the UK’s 888 Holdings and the parent company of Sports Illustrated (SI).
 The companies agreed to develop SI-themed online poker, casino, and sports betting products — and SI Casino made its debut in neighboring Michigan in February.